ebrulato/hs-tokipona-esperanto/README.md

 > $> stack build --copy-bins

-We suppose that you have correctly confgured your stack environnement.
+We suppose that you have correctly configured your stack environnement.
 Now you can use the command line interface of the tool.

 > $> hs-tokipona-esperanto-exe jan pona li wile moku